Easy-to-use potentiostat without the high price

 Using separate electrodes for the counter and reference electrodes, unlike in a two electrode system, allows you to control the potential between the working and reference probes while measuring the current between the working and counter probes.
 This makes electrochemical methods like cyclic voltammetry possible.

 To set up a three electrode system for cyclic voltammetry, fill the cell with an electrolyte solution and place the three electrodes within.
-This can then be connected to the sockets on the front of the Ossila Potentiostat using banana cables and crocodile clips.
+This can then be connected to the sockets on the front of the Ossila Potentiostat using the supplied cable and crocodile clips.
 The red socket connects to the working electrode, the black socket connects to the counter electrode, and the blue socket connects to the reference electrode.

 How to Perform Cyclic Voltammetry with the Ossila Potentiostat